RinkiyaKeDad/personal-website/content/about.md

 ### Currently I am

-- interning as a Member Of Technical Staff at [VMware](https://www.vmware.com/).
-- part of the [Kubernetes](https://kubernetes.io/) 1.23 Release Team.
+- vacationing
 <!-- - completing my bachelor's and master's degrees from [IIT(BHU)](https://www.iitbhu.ac.in/). -->

 ### Previously I have

+- worked as a Member of Technical Staff at [VMware](https://www.vmware.com/).
+- been part of the [Kubernetes](https://kubernetes.io/) 1.23 Release Team.
-- worked as a [Google Summer Of Code](https://summerofcode.withgoogle.com/projects/#4740360753905664) Student Developer with [CNCF](https://www.cncf.io/).
+- worked as a [Google Summer of Code](https://summerofcode.withgoogle.com/projects/#4740360753905664) Developer with [CNCF](https://www.cncf.io/).
-- interned as a software engineer with [Nirmata](https://nirmata.com/).
+- worked as a software engineer with [Nirmata](https://nirmata.com/).
 - worked as a [Linux Foundation Mentee](https://mentorship.lfx.linuxfoundation.org/project/7c510003-5f52-45c2-b5de-b6664851d3de) with [Kubernetes](https://kubernetes.io/).

 You can find links to all my social profiles on the [home page](/).
 The most reliable way to reach me is to send an email to hey@arshsharma.com.